Two-dimensional ion trap lattice on a microchip: Discussion

-If this trap were used to simulate a 2D spin lattice using the scheme proposed by Porras and Cirac \cite{PhysRevLett.92.207901, QSerror} a spin-spin coupling strength $J\approx2\pi\times1$ kHz would be obtainable using a 355 nm laser of 900 mW power (see methods).
+If this trap were used to simulate a 2D spin lattice using the scheme proposed by Porras and Cirac \cite{PhysRevLett.92.207901, QSerror} a spin-spin coupling strength $J\approx2\pi\times1.2$ kHz would be obtainable using a pulsed 355 nm laser with an average power of 920 mW (see Methods).
 It is also important to consider possible sources of decoherence to evaluate if a successful quantum simulation is expected for this prospective trap.
 We consider both heating of the motion of the trapped ions and photon scattering due to the laser driving the gate.
 These rates should be low compared with the spin-spin coupling strength $J$.
 At such small ion-electrode distance, heating rates at room temperature will be many orders of magnitude greater than $J$, necessitating cooling of the chip.
-While estimating heating rates is imprecise, a best estimate (see methods) for a trap of this design operating cryogenically at 6 K is $\dot{n}\sim540\,s^{-1}$ based on previous experiments \cite{PhysRevLett.100.013001}.
-The photon scattering due to the coupling laser is estimated to be 10$\,s^{-1}$.
-Both these rates are much less than $J$ indicating that this type of quantum simulation should be possible with this combination of chip and driving laser.
+While estimating heating rates is imprecise, based on previous measurements in gold traps \cite{Labaziewicz08} an estimate for a trap of this design operating cryogenically at 7 K is $\dot{n}$=180 s$^{-1}$ (see Methods).
+The photon scattering due to the coupling laser is estimated to be 27$\,$s$^{-1}$.
+Both these rates are significantly less than $J$ indicating that this type of quantum simulation should be possible with this combination of chip and driving laser.

 We have demonstrated a 2D ion lattice integrated on a microchip along with a fabrication process to significantly increase the voltage that can be applied to microfabricated devices.
 By increasing the breakdown voltage, both 2D lattice and linear surface traps with higher trap depth and lower heating rates (by making use of larger ion-electrode distances) can be fabricated.
 For surface traps built to perform quantum information processing this reduces the effects of motional heating on gate fidelities \cite{Sorensen}.
-Additionally, we have used this advance to demonstrate the operation of a 2D lattice of ytterbium ions on a chip which offers many potential uses including 2D force measurement, B-field and E-field sensing and with modifications may offer a platform for quantum simulations.
+Additionally, we have used this advance to demonstrate the operation of a 2D lattice of ytterbium ions on a chip which offers many potential uses including spatially resolved force measurement in two dimensions and magnetic and electric field sensing, and with modifications may offer a platform for quantum simulations.